How IT teams leverage AIOps capabilities to improve efficiency and scale

 Priorities include avoiding downtime among revenue-critical systems, preventing bandwidth outages, and fixing configuration errors.

-Priorities include security log analyzation and response, and identifying anomalies or vulnerabilities.
+Priorities include security log analysis and response, as well as identifying anomalies or vulnerabilities.

 So let’s dig into which three AIOps capabilities each team may leverage first: